ralfbiedert/ffsvm/README.md

 # Highlights

 * loads almost all [libSVM](https://github.com/cjlin1/libsvm) types (C-SVC, ν-SVC, ε-SVR,  ν-SVR) and kernels (linear, poly, RBF and sigmoid)
-* Produces practically same classification results as libSVM
+* produces practically same classification results as libSVM
-* optimized for [SIMD](https://github.com/rust-lang/rfcs/pull/2366) and can be mixed seamlessly with [Rayon](https://github.com/rayon-rs/rayon).
+* optimized for [SIMD](https://github.com/rust-lang/rfcs/pull/2366) and can be mixed seamlessly with [Rayon](https://github.com/rayon-rs/rayon)
-* allocation-free during classification
 * written in 100% Rust, but can be loaded from any language (via FFI)
+* allocation-free during classification for dense SVMs
-* 2.5x - 14x faster than libSVM for dense models,
+* 2.5x - 14x faster than libSVM for dense SVMs
+* on-par performance with libSVM for sparse SVMs
 * extremely low classification times for small models (e.g., 128 SV, 16 dense attributes, linear ~ 500ns)
-* Successfully used in Unity and VR projects (Windows & Android)
+* successfully used in Unity and VR projects (Windows & Android)
-* Free of `unsafe` code ;)
+* free of `unsafe` code ;)

 # Principal Usage